Static Elimination in Packaging

 Containers made of plastic, glass, and other material often have dust or foreign matter contaminants that must be removed before a container is filled or labeled.
 Sometimes the contaminants are on both the inside and outside of the container making the problem of cleaning especially difficult.

-Using an Air Knife Ionizer (A) or Precision Point Ionizer (B) prior to filling or labeling will neutralize and clean the interior and exterior of containers.
+Use of Ion-Jet Super Air Knife Ionizer, Inline Ionizer or Precision Point Ionizer to neutralize and clean the interior and exterior of containers prior to filling or labeling.

 Static charges on lightweight plastic bottles cause the bottles to repel each other as they are fed down a conveying line and onto a palletizing table or stack.
 Bottles push off the pallet causing shorted bottle counts and house cleaning problems of cast off bottles on the floor.
 Alternatively bottles cling together making it difficult to feed or palletize without operator intervention.